 The flow of internal processes is crucial to the growth of any company, no matter what the industry.
 How workflows is even more important to companies who have governing bodies to whom they must report and adhere to regulations.
 Whether your organization needs to report to regulatory bodies or not, business workflow software helps teams visualize the flow of tasks and who needs to complete what and when.

 Tools like these reduce errors while streamlining the business and also decrease time spent on predictable, repetitive tasks.
-In fact, McKinsey says that up to 30% of time could be saved by automation.
-Time savings would come from less manual data entry, meetings, and chasing around information.
-Additionally, automated workflows that enforce compliance allow lower level staff to do higher level work freeing up management for decision making of greater impact.
+In fact, McKinsey says that up to 30% of the time could be saved by automation.
+Time savings would come from less manual data entry, meetings, and chasing around the information.
+Additionally, Automated Workflow that enforces compliance allows lower-level staff to do higher-level work freeing up management for decision making of greater impact.
 This type of tool has the power to keep everyone on the same page and improve the company’s efficiency as individual and team productivity is increased.

 Any solution takes time and capital to deploy so you want to be certain you’re going with the right workflow software.
 Automation, real-time reporting, task forms, a task manager, and analytics are all important features for a tool to have if it is to improve your company’s workflow.